 People with Crohn's disease generally experience flare-ups, or periods when their symptoms are severe, alternating with periods of remission when their symptoms are weaker or absent.

 Ulcerative Colitis Facts

-As in Crohn's disease, the immune system is behaving abnormally in a person with ulcerative colitis.
+As in Crohn's disease, the immune system behaves abnormally in a person with ulcerative colitis.
 Also as in Crohn's disease, the cause of the disorder isn't known for certain.
 It may be due to either the presence of harmful bacteria or an inappropriate immune response to healthy ones.

 People with ulcerative colitis experience flare-ups and remissions.
-They are more like to experience an absence of symptoms during remissions than people with Crohn's disease.
+They are said to be more like to experience an absence of symptoms during remissions than people with Crohn's disease.

 Fecal transplantation is an attempt to correct a health problem by improving the composition of the gut flora.
 The goal is to insert beneficial microoganisms into the large intestine.
 The transplanted microbes will hopefully reproduce, fighting or crowding out dangerous bacteria.

 Fecal transplantation is not a new technique.
 It's been performed since the 1950s.
 The process has only recently begun to be seriously investigated by researchers, however.